View Sharon Simental's Obituary on ChicagoTribune.com and share memories

 |

-Sharon J. Simental of Burbank; beloved wife of Michael R. Simental; loving step-mother to Michael (Heather) and Joseph (Dawn); cherished grandmother to Michael, Joseph, Nicholas, Thomas, and Samantha; dear sister to Deborah (Tony) Crosariol and the late Donald Krivsky; daughter to the late Frank and Dorothy Krivsky; Aunt to many nieces and nephews; and a dear friend of many.
+Sharon J. Simental of Burbank (nee Krivsky), age 69, of Burbank, passed away peacefully on April 19, 2019.
+Beloved wife of Michael R. Simental; loving step-mother to Michael (Heather) and Joseph (Dawn); cherished grandmother to Michael, Joseph, Nicholas, Thomas, and Samantha; dear sister to Deborah (Tony) Crosariol and the late Donald Krivsky; daughter to the late Frank and Dorothy Krivsky; Aunt to many nieces and nephews; and a dear friend of many.
 A retired office manager of 25 years, active member of The Oak Lawn Elks #2254.
 She loved going her Michigan lake house and her little dog Moe was always by her side.
-In Lieu of flowers please give to the American Breast Cancer Society.
+Her pain is now gone and she is now in heaven with Jesus.
+To my beautiful wife Sharon, I will love you forever.
+In Lieu of flowers, please give to the American Breast Cancer Society.
 A Memorial Mass will be Saturday, April 27, 2019 at 12:00 noon at St. Albert the Great Catholic Church (8000 S. Linder Ave; Burbank, IL).
 She will be laid to rest at St. Mary's Catholic Cemetery.
 (87th and Hamlin; Evergreen Park, IL)